 In-depth classroom instruction combines with practical, hands-on learning to provide students with the knowledge and skills needed to enter rewarding, fulfilling careers in a variety of healthcare facilities and organizations.
 Clinical students train with modern medical devices and technology in simulated healthcare environments, where they learn current industry practices and procedures.
-Students pursuing careers in healthcare administration learn the essential skills and technologies that keep healthcare facilities running smoothly, including medical insurance, billing, and coding.
+Students pursuing careers in healthcare facilities running smoothly, including medical insurance, billing, and coding.